Top Long Island restaurants of 2016: Eat here now

 Kyoko and Kikumatsu Mitsumori are the mom and pop who own this old-school Japanese restaurant.
-Kikumatsu buys much of his own hopping-fresh local fish in Freeport, then expertly slices it with skills honed over 40 years.
-He's not interested in putting out innovative rolls, and your best bets here are the simplest: nigirizushi, sashimi, chirashi.
+Kikumatsu buys much of his own hopping-fresh local fish in Freeport, then expertly slices it with knife skills honed over 40 years.
+He’s not interested in creating complicated rolls, so your best bets here are the simplest: nigirizushi, sashimi, chirashi.
 Kyoko is responsible for the cooked menu, including huge homemade gyoza, ramen and donburi (rice bowls).

 LOL Grill and Kitchen